sanni/cartreader/README.md

 ####Features:
 - Reads SNES roms and reads/writes save games from and to the SNES cartridge
   Supported cartridge types so far: LoRom, HiRom, ExHiRom, SuperFX, SuperFX2, SDD1, SA1(needs Adafruit Clock Generator)
-- Read and writes SFC Nintendo Power Cartridges (also known as SF Memory, needs Adafruit Clock Generator for best result)
+- Reads and writes SFC Nintendo Power Cartridges (also known as SF Memory, needs Adafruit Clock Generator for best result)
 - Reads N64 roms and reads/writes save games(4K/16K Eeprom + Sram + all 3 types of Flashram)
 - Reads and writes N64 controller paks and also can test a N64 controller's buttons and thumbstick
 - Reads Game Boy (Color) roms and reads/writes save games(only tested with MBC5)